HitG010/QuantaMind/README.md

 # QuantaMind - GDSC Solution Challenge 2024

 This is Team QuantaMind from first year students of **GDSC DTU**.
 We worked towards achieving the Sustainable Development Goal (SDG) of **_"Good Health and Well-being"_**.
-QuantaMind is a self-help companion that acts as your online friend which documents every emotion that you experience and helps you overcome your difficulties
+QuantaMind is a self-help companion that acts as your online friend which documents every emotion that you experience and helps you overcome your difficulties.

 ![QuantaMind HomePage](/Public/landing-pagedark.png "QuantaMind HomePage")